34 Industrial Revolution inventions that changed the world forever

 Steam engines would also lead to the development of locomotives and massive leaps forward in ship propulsion.

-Prior to its introduction into the textile industry, cotton seeds needed to be removed from fibers by hand.
-This was laborious and time-consuming, to say the least.
+Before its introduction into the textile industry, cotton seeds needed to be removed from fibers by hand; this process was laborious and time-consuming.
 This machine vastly improved the profitability of cotton for farmers.

-With the seeds and fibers separated more efficiently it became much easier for farmers to use the fibers to make cotton goods like linen.
-They could also simultaneously separate seeds for more crop growth or cottonseed oil production.
+With the seeds and fibers separated more efficiently, it became much cheaper for farmers to grow cotton for goods like linen.
+They could also simultaneously separate seeds for crop growth or cottonseed oil production.

-5. Telegraph communications, a pillar of the Industrial Revolution
+5. Telegraph communications were a pillar of the Industrial Revolution

-6. Portland Cement and the invention of concrete
+6. Portland cement and the reinvention of concrete was another major milestone

 Joseph Aspdin was a bricklayer turned builder who, in 1824, devised and patented a chemical process for making Portland Cement.
-This one invention from the Industrial Revolution has been one of the most important of all time for the construction industry.
+This one invention from the Industrial Revolution has been one of the most important for the construction industry.

-His process involved sintering a mixture of clay and limestone to around 1,400-degrees Celcius.
-This then needed to be ground into a fine powder only to be later mixed with sand and gravel to make concrete.
+His process involved sintering a mixture of clay and limestone to around 2,552 degrees Fahrenheit (1,400 degrees Celsius).
+This was then ground into a fine powder.
+When mixed with water, the anhydrous calcium silicates in the portland cement react chemically and harden into a very strong substance.
+Portland cement is mixed with sand and gravel to make concrete.

-Years later, Brunel would use Portland Cement to help construct the Thames Tunnel.
-It was also used on a large scale in the construction of the London Sewage system and many other construction projects around the world.
+Years later, civil engineer Isambard Kingdom Brunel would use Portland Cement to help construct the Thames Tunnel.
+It was also used on a large scale in constructing the London sewage system and many other construction projects worldwide to this day.